callum-hart/immutable-styles/docsNext/recipies/sharingStyles.md

 1. [Mixins]()
 2. [Detached Rulesets]()

 Mixins are used to share styles among rulesets with the *same* element type.
 Whilst detached rulesets are used to share styles among rulesets with *different* element types.

-This guide will feature an example of sharing styles for each approach.
+This guide will feature an example for each approach.

-### Mixin Example
+### Sharing Styles with Mixins

 For mixins we will extend the button example first introduced in ["The Basics"]() guide.

 The designer has returned to the styleguide and added a few different button variations.
-In addition each variation has four UI states: a default, hover, focussed, and disabled state.
+Additionally each variation now has four UI states: a default, hover, focussed, and disabled state.

 Here is our fictitious styleguide:

 *screenshot of styleguide*

-From the styleguide above we can identify common declarations shared among all buttons - each of which have the same:
+From the styleguide above we can identify common styles shared among all buttons:

 - `padding`
 - `border-width`